MVD Levee Requirements for FY 25

 Buyer not available

-The Department of Defense, through the Army Corps of Engineers, is seeking contractors for the Mississippi River, Baton Rouge to Gulf of Mexico, Southwest Pass Hopper Dredge Contract No. 4-2025 (OM25004).
-The project requires the provision of a fully crewed and equipped self-propelled trailing suction type hopper dredge to perform dredging work primarily in the Mississippi River Southwest Pass and potentially in other areas within the New Orleans, Galveston, and Mobile Districts.
-This dredging operation is crucial for maintaining navigable waterways, with a contract value estimated between $10 million and $25 million.
-Interested vendors should prepare for the solicitation, which is expected to be issued around December 9, 2024, and must register with the System for Award Management (SAM) to be eligible for contract awards.
-For further inquiries, contact Cori A. Caimi at 504-862-1352 or via email at Cori.A.Caimi@usace.army.mil.
+The Department of Defense, through the U.S. Army Corps of Engineers, is soliciting bids for the Mississippi River Southwest Pass Hopper Dredge Contract No. 9-2025, which involves the provision of a fully crewed and equipped self-propelled trailing suction hopper dredge.
+The primary work will take place in the Southwest Pass area of the Mississippi River, with potential extensions to other regions within the New Orleans District and possibly the Galveston and Mobile Districts.
+This dredging project is crucial for maintaining navigational channels and ensuring safe passage for maritime traffic, with an estimated construction cost ranging between $10 million and $25 million.
+Interested bidders must register with the System for Award Management (SAM) and are encouraged to contact Cori A. Caimi at 504-862-1352 or via email at Cori.A.Caimi@usace.army.mil for further details, as a bid opening date will be established in a future amendment.